sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 ## Full subdomain delegation {#full-subdomain-delegation}

 Control Panel allows you to fully delegate a subdomain to Adobe Campaign.
-To do this, follow the steps below.
+To do this, follow these steps:

- >[!NOTE]
- >
- >If the selected instance has no previously configured subdomains, the first subdomain delegated to Adobe will become the **primary subdomain** for that instance, you will not be able to change it in the future.
- >
- >Reverse DNS records will be created for other subdomains using the primary subdomain.
-Reply-to, and bounce addresses for other subdomains will be generated from the primary subdomain.

 1. In the **[!UICONTROL Subdomains & Certificates]** card, select the desired production instance, then click **[!UICONTROL Setup new subdomain]**.